Product: Gravitational Waves Transients Catalog (GWTC) Skymaps Search

 Plotting posterior distributions

 pesummary can be used to make plots of the posterior distributions.
 We use here simply matplotlib by chosing parameters and plot the posterior distribution as a simple histogram.
 We choose to show only the plot for mass 1, mass 2, final mass, and luminosity distance posteriors only, to avoid saturating the outputs.
-However, a complete list of posterior contained in the PEDataRelease file is shown in the tool_log, for information.
+However, a complete list of posterior contained in the PEDataRelease file is shown in the tool_log, for information, and additional posterior variables can be requested through the pe_vars text field.

 Detector Strain Data